-UNITED STA TES DISTRICT COURT DISTRICT OF MISSISSIPPI
+UNITED STATES DISTRICT COURT DISTRICT OF MISSISSIPPI

 Plaintiff

 v.
 CIVIL ACTION NO.

 Defendant

-TERROGATORIES OR REQUESTS FOR MENTS OR RESPONSES THERETO
+NOTICE OF SERVICE OF INTERROGATORIES OR REQUESTS FOR PRODUCTION OF DOCUMENTS OR RESPONSES THERETO

-To: All Counsel of Record
+то: All Counsel of Record

-nant to L.U.CIV.R.
-5(d)(3), notice is heaving discovery device(s): reby given that on the date entered below I served the
+uant to L.U.CIV.R.
+5(d)(3), notice is hereby given that on the date entered below I served the wing discovery device(s):

-(/ ) ( Check as appropriate:
+(/) Check as appropriate:

 Interrogatories to:

 Requests for Production of Documents to:

 Requests for Admissions to:

 Responses to Interrogatories of:

-Responses to Requests for Production of Documents of
+Responses to Requests for Production of Documents of:

 FORM 2(b) (ND/SD MISS.
 DEC.
 2011)

 Responses to Requests for Admissions of:

 Pursuant to L.U.CIV.R.
-5(d)(3), I acknowledg original(s) of the documents(s) identified abo •
+5(d)(3), I acknowled original(s) of the documents(s) identified at dge my responsibilities as the custodian of the bove.

 Date Signature

-- Typed Name & Bar Number
+Typed Name & Bar Number